humhub/documentation/docs/admin/server-setup.md

 ### Installation

-Install and configure MariaDB Server using Debian packages.
+Install and configure the MariaDB Server using Debian packages.

 ```bash
 apt update